box/developer.box.com/guides/docgen/docgen-getting-started.md

 ---
 # Get started with Box Doc Gen

-To start generating documents with Box Doc Gen API you will need a custom application and a developer token to authenticate your calls.
+To start generating documents with Box Doc Gen API you will need a platform application and a developer token to authenticate your calls.
 You also need a Doc Gen template that will serve as an input source for your document.

 ## Enable Box Doc Gen